Erythrolamprus bizona

-Erythrolamprus bizona, commonly known as the double-banded false coral snake, is a species of colubrid snake, which is endemic to northern South America and Central America.
+Erythrolamprus bizona, commonly known as the double-banded false coral snake, is a species of colubrid snake, which is found in northern South America and Central America.

+Classification

+Erythrolamprus bizona belongs to the genus Erythrolamprus, which contains over 50 species.
+The genus Erythrolamprus belongs to the subfamily Dipsadinae, which is sometimes referred to as the family Dipsadidae.
+The relationships of Erythrolamprus species located in northern South America (Venezuela) can be shown in the cladogram below, based on molecular DNA analysis:

 Geographic range

 It is found in Colombia, Venezuela, Costa Rica, Nicaragua, Panama, and on the island of Trinidad (in the Republic of Trinidad and Tobago).

 Mimicry

 Similar in pattern to a coral snake, this species probably gains protection through mimicry.

 Diet

-It probably feeds mainly on other snakes.
+It feeds mainly on other snakes.

 Habitat

-It is often found in the leaf litter or burrowed in the soil in rain forests.
+It is a forest dweller, often found in the leaf litter or burrowed in the soil in rain forests.

 Symbiotic relationship

 It burrows primarily near the Pouteria caimito, commonly known as the abiu, a tropical fruit tree, the nutrients of which supply the snake's clutch of eggs.
 In turn the tree is fertilized by the snake's urine and embryotic fluid.